-Yes, all data will be freely available in the public domain.
+Yes, all data will be freely available, requiring only attribution for re-use (CC BY license).

 Will your data be licensed using standard reuse licenses, in line with the obligations set out in the Grant Agreement?

 Yes, where appropriate we will use Creative Commons license attribution.